Morning Ireland: History

 In 1999, for Christmas Eve, the programme focused on those killed during The Troubles.
 Contributors to that programme included world leaders such as Bertie Ahern, Tony Blair, Bill Clinton and Mary McAleese.
 In 2005, a Mary McAleese interview for the programme caused controversy when she compared the children of Northern Ireland to Nazis.
 Ian Paisley, Jr. replied, "So much for bridge-building Mary", and described her remarks as "irrational and insulting".
 The Orange Institution cancelled a meeting it had ordered with McAleese as a result.

 During the 2000s recession, an outside broadcast took place in the Waterford Crystal plant as employees barricaded themselves inside in a bid to save their careers.
 In another episode Minister for Finance, Brian Lenihan criticised John Murray for his "dangerous and irresponsible" line of questioning him about Irish banks.

 Morning Ireland celebrated its 25th anniversary in November 2009.
 It was broadcast in front of a studio audience and featured guests including Mary McAleese, Brian Cowen, comedian Des Bishop and author Cathy Kelly.
 McAleese spoke of her intention to reduce her household budget during difficult recessionary times, including sending e-mails instead of posting cards for Christmas.

 In 2010 the programme came to international attention after Taoiseach Brian Cowen gave a controversial nine-minute interview to Cathal Mac Coille from a Fianna Fáil think-in in Galway; the interview led to increased pressure for Cowen to resign in the days that followed due to allegations that he was drunk during the interview.

 Garret FitzGerald made his final radio broadcast on the programme in 2011.

 In 2010, two presenters, John Murray and Richard Downes, left the programme to expand to further areas of RTÉ, and were replaced by Aoife Kavanagh and Rachael English.
 The programme is also presented by Claire Byrne, Gavin Jennings and Fran McNulty.

+September 24th, 2025 marked the final broadcast for Mary Wilson and Aine Lawlor.
+Wilson officially retired from RTÉ whereas Lawlor announced she was stepping back from the show, but will continue to present The Week in Politics.

+The current presenters are Audrey Carville and Gavin Jennings.
+John Burke is the series editor of the programme.